Devangi99/DWBI_Project/README.md

 Creating data source, data source view and deploying the SSAS cube.

 ## Demonstration of OLAP operations
 Connecting Excel workbook to the cube using PowerPivot.
+Demonstrating Roll-up, Drill-down, Slice, Dice, Pivot.

 ## Tools and technologies